dyng/ctrlsf.vim/README.md

 ## Features

-- Search and display result in a user friendly view with customizable context.
+- Search and display result in a user-friendly view with adjustable context.

 - Edit mode which is incredible useful when you are doing refactoring.
 (Inspired by [vim-ags][6])

 - Preview mode for fast exploring.

-- Various options for more detailed search, view and edit.
+- Various options for customized search, view and edit.

 ## Installation